Tunneled dialysis catheter placement inserts a tube (catheter) under the skin and into a major vein.

 At the Care Center

-During your stay, the healthcare providers will take steps to reduce the chance of infection, such as:
+During your stay, staff will take steps to lower your chance of infection, such as:

 Call Your Doctor

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 National Institute of Diabetes and Digestive and Kidney Disorders